-The Campus Child Development Center provides both childcare for Mission College student-parents (while they are attending classes), and a learning experience for preschool children. credentialed director supervises А classroom instructors who provide an educational program related to child development.
-Fees are charged on a sliding scale according to income - from \$1.00 to \$3.00 per hour.
+The campus Child Development Center provides both childcare for Mission College student-parents (while they are attending classes) and a learning experience for preschool children.
+A credentialed director supervises classroom instructors who provide an educational program related to child development.
+Fees are charged on a sliding scale according to income - from \$1 to \$3 per hour.
 While student-parents have priority registration, the Center is open to community families.
-For hours and other information, contact the Center Director.
+For hours and other information, contact the Child Development Center Director.

-DISABLED STUDENT PROGRAMS AND SERVICES (DSP&S)
+DISABLED STUDENTS PROGRAMS AND SERVICES (DSP&S)

 Mission College recognizes and welcomes its responsibility to provide an equal educational opportunity to all disabled individuals.
-The Office of Disabled Student Programs and Services (DSP&S) has been established to provide support services for disabled students pursuing a college education.
+The Office of Disabled Students Programs and Services (DSP&S) has been established to provide support services for disabled students pursuing a college education.

-Services offered include: registration assistance, academic advisement and program planning, high-tech computer center, alternate media production, electronic access, tutors, classroom notetakers, recorded texts, instructor liaison, mobility assistance, testing assistance, special classes, interpreters, work experience, and the use of special equipment such as tape recorders and a courtesy wheelchair.
+Services offered include registration assistance, academic advisement and program planning, high-tech computer center, alternate media production, electronic access, tutors, classroom notetakers, recorded texts, instructor liaison, mobility assistance, testing assistance, interpreters, work experience, and the use of special equipment such as tape recorders and a courtesy wheelchair.
+Special classes are offered in basic skills, personal development, employment skills, study skills, and adaptive physical education.
 Other services may be arranged as needed.
 However, students are responsible for their own personal care on campus.